bentleysec/bentleysec.github.io/_posts/2025-08-20-Security_Lab_Setup.md

 {: .prompt-info }

 #### Fleet Server Setup
 In order to use the Elastic agents you need to install the Fleet Server.
 Once logged into the platform navigate to Management - > Fleet.
-When you add a Fleet server put in the IP of your VM (it adds port 8220 automatically).
+When you add a Fleet server put in the IP of your VM (it adds port 8220 automatically), for example `https://192.168.0.10`.
 Elastic will then create an Agent Policy for you to install the Fleet Server Agent.
 Elastic will then give you the commands to install the agent, I just install it on the VM which runs Elastic.

 ### OpenCTI
 OpenCTI runs on docker, <a href="https://docs.opencti.io/latest/deployment/installation/">here</a> are the official directions.
 Clone the repo: